papadeu/DAS-Publisher/README.md

 It doesn't influence DAS Trader performance in any way, due to usage of "DAS CMD API".

-This application uses DAS API in 'read only' mode however user credentuials are required to monitor account's positions.
+This application uses DAS API in 'read only' mode however user credentials are required to monitor account's positions.
 User password is stored locally in encrypted way.
+DAS API 'read only' is free of charge and included in basic DAS version..

 All communication between Publisher and DAS occurs locally.